Meet our team

 Prince's interests include movie trivia, finding new music to listen to, and having discussions about Disney.

 Laura Short, raised outside of Atlanta, GA, initially interned with Music Services from May 2016 until May 2017, when she graduated from Middle Tennessee State University's College of Media and Entertainment with a Bachelor of Science in Recording Industry focusing in Commercial Songwriting.
-Upon graduating, she became the Licensing Coordinator, working with all commercial copyright clearances on behalf on Music Services' clients.
+Upon graduating, she became the License Clearances Coordinator, working with all commercial copyright clearances on behalf on Music Services' clients.

 Laura's passion since a young girl is creating original music through her singing, piano playing, and songwriting.
 During her time at Middle Tennessee State, she participated in Bob Regan's Operation Song, which uses songwriting to help Veteran's "find their rhythm".
 During her time spent in Odie Blackmon's Commercial Songwriting classes, she was awarded The Gary Burr Master Class Scholarship.
 Gary Burr was so impressed with Short's knowledge and talent, that he decided to make an official Gary Burr Songwriting Scholarship, which is available to one Middle Tennessee State student twice a year.